dblarons/haskell-shell/README.md

   - `cd`: change directory has to be run on the main thread, otherwise the directory doesn't get changed because the thread that changed directory gets killed.
-[TODO: Handle error conditions]
+[DONE]

-  - `exit`: exit likewise needs to be run on the main thread, for the same reasons that cd needs to be run there.
+  - `exit`: exit needs to be run on the main thread, for the same reasons that cd needs to be run there.
 [DONE]

   - `help`: help needs to be a builtin because it is specific to my